 In watching so many Democratic contenders of late, making their points to prop up their candidacies in the debates, women can could be proud that so many women have been prompted to take the plunge.
 Each one has shown grit and a basic understanding that being prepared is one of the keys to getting respect, but Nikki Haley could teach a lot of lessons about how to apply gutsiness as the basic timber for glory- with a credible mix of moxie and mellifluent tones.

 Ambassador Haley’s presentation was a stunning example, of carefully honed political savvy, if only in the proof that common sense can provoke a long standing ovation.

 Frankly, she offered a slew of additional arguments for keeping tabs on her continuing steps to sculpt her positions as well as her image.
 Firmly engaged in the trek toward the 2024 election proceedings– no matter which way the 2020 election goes, Haley is paving the way not only for herself but also for the competition.

 When, as, and if the former Ambassador/Governor chooses to step up to the plate, there will likely be a whole new crowd of women ready to make their mark.
 If Haley’s contribution were solely to set an example for how women (and men) can up their game with more guts than bluster and more common sense than bullying tactics, her contribution would be “huge.”
-It is time to become genuinely gender-neutral in presidential politics and to stop presuming in any line of endeavor that women are nuts.
+It is time to become genuinely gender-neutral in presidential politics and to stop presuming in any line of endeavor that assertive women are automatically nuts.